konstantin-morenko/latex-equation-explanation/README.md

 Delimiter could be set with command `\eqexplSetDelim{delimiter}`

-Parenthesis (default «where») could be set with the command `\eqexplSetIntro{where}`, the parenthesis printed only for the first item in the explanation.
+Parenthesis («where») could be set with the command `\eqexplSetIntro{where}`, the parenthesis printed only for the first item in the explanation.